wiremock/wiremock-spring-boot/README.md

 * Automatically sets Spring environment properties
 * Does not pollute Spring application context with extra beans

-It is originally forked from [Wiremock Spring Boot](https://github.com/maciejwalkowiak/wiremock-spring-boot).
+It is originally forked from [WireMock Spring Boot](https://github.com/maciejwalkowiak/wiremock-spring-boot).

 ## How to install